 in-clinic necropsies not be performed on any animal suspected of being infected with a pathogen requiring biosecurity measures above level 2 (e.g. Chlamydophila psittaci, Coxiella burnetti, francisella tularensis, rabies virus).
 Instead, the whole body should be sent to an approved diagnostic laboratory.
-To protect laboratory personnel, ensure that all requirements for shipping biological samples are met, including reporting of suspected infectious diseases (these can usually be provided by the laboratory in question).
+To protect laboratory personnel, ensure that all requirements for shipping biological samples are met, including reporting of suspected infectious diseases (the laboratory in question can usually provide these).